Postgraduate Degree in Packaging Design

 Module 7 - Practical workshops

 Notable professionals will deliver five specific workshops covering everything from the briefing to the creative solution in five different areas.
 Each workshop will take a different sector as a starting point from which the project can be developed.
 During the workshops, students will acquire an understanding of the various competitive environments, enabling them to apply the methodologies, tools and knowledge acquired during the postgraduate degree to establish themselves in a practical and experimental manner.

 - Experimental Packaging.

 Postgraduate Degree Final Project

 To conclude the course, each student will develop a final postgraduate degree project that represents an in-depth exploration of the strategy, conceptualisation and design of innovative packaging that aims to have a positive impact on society.
 The methodology and creative process that have been imparted throughout the Postgraduate Degree in Packaging Design will provide a framework and students will be required to present the results of their efforts before a panel.
-With assistance from their tutors, students will choose the starting point for their projects, selecting the theme and creating the briefing for the work that will subsequently be produced.
+With assistance from their tutors, students will choose the starting point for their projects for the work that will subsequently be produced.

 - Final Project structure.

 Coordinator of the Master’s Degree in Branding and Packaging

 Degree in Advertising and Public Relations

 - Companies that manage brands and products and/or perform the design of these elements in-house, be they manufacturing or distribution companies.